 It’s an odd day when dropping in on the local Karen village to buy a glass bottle of petrol feels normal.
 Welcome to Asia.

 I had a tankful of gas but I was nowhere near Mae Sariang, the next town.
-Finding the

 The twisting roads were beginning to lose their appeal, they sky was ready to let loose and I started to get nervous about finding a place to stay.
 Although 70 kilometers doesn’t sound like a lot, it is, particularly on a scooter.
 And that’s how far I had to go.